The two out of three property in ind-categories and a convenient model category of spaces: Preliminaries: homotopy theory in ind-categories

-Taking $B=*$ to be the trivial category in the definition above, we get the notion of a left Quillen functor between almost model categories. \begin{define} Let $F:\mcal{C}\to \mcal{D}$ be a functor between two almost model categories.
-Then $F$ is called a \emph{left Quillen functor} if $F$ has a right adjoint and $F$ preserves cofibrations and trivial cofibrations. \end{define}

-The following Proposition can be proven just as in the case of model categories (see for example \cite[Lemma 4.2.2]{Hov}).
-This is because the proof mainly depends on Lemma \ref{l:lifting}
+\begin{prop}[{\cite[Theorem 5.15]{BaSc3}}] Let $(\cM,\ten,I)$ be a small almost ind-admissible monoidal weak cofibration category.
+Then with the quasi model structure described in Theorem \ref{t:almost_model_dual} and with the natural prolongation of $\ten$ (see Definition \ref{d:prolong}), $\Ind(\cM)$ is a monoidal quasi model category. \end{prop}

-\begin{prop} Let $\cB$,$\cC$,$\cD$ be almost model categories, and let $(\otimes,\Hom_r,\Hom_l)$ be a two variable adjunction.
-Then the following conditions are equivalent \begin{enumerate} \item The bifunctor $\otimes$ is a left Quillen bifunctor. \item For every cofibration $j:X\to Y$ in $\cB$ and every fibration $p:A\to B$ in $\cD$ the induced map
+\begin{define} Let $\cC$ be a quasi model category category which is also tensored over the category of simplicial sets $\cS$.
+We say that $\cC$, with this structure, is a simplicial quasi model category, if the following conditions are satisfied: \begin{enumerate} \item The action $(-)\otimes (-):\cS\times \cC\to \cC$ is closed, that is, it is part of a two variable adjunction. \item For every cofibration $j:X\to Y$ in $\cS$ and every cofibration $i:L\to K$ in $\cC$ the induced map

-is a fibration (in $\cC$), which is acyclic if either $j$ or $p$ is. \item For every cofibration $i:L\to K$ in $\cC$ and every fibration $p:A\to B$ in $\cD$ the induced map